 Grand Summit Lodge is convenient and has ski in ski out access that will take you straight to White Cap and Little White Cap Quad Lift.
-Loved the easy access to the slopes and Grand Summit served cookies in the lobby on the Friday night we arrived.
+Loved the easy access to the slopes.
+Also, Grand Summit served cookies in the lobby on the Friday night we arrived.
+How sweet is that?

 Vintage Ski Decor

 There’s a decent restaurant at Grand Summit called Camp.
 Make note though reserve your table because it gets ridiculously busy during prime ski season.
-They have a breakfast buffet that is also extremely popular, so you need to get there early.
+The breakfast buffet is also extremely popular, so get there early.
 But again the beauty of a ski in and ski out condominium means you can easily cook breakfast in the room too.

 Canadian Skiers Get Great Deals at Sunday River Resort

 March passport is available every year and works perfectly for Canadian March Break.
 Also, look for the Silver Passport season pass on sale.
 Benefits of both passes include: 20 % off lodging and retail discounts.
-Canadian rates are also available all season long!!
+Canadian rates are available all season long!

 Ski Weekends in Western Maine

-The mountain itself has 8 peaks covered in powder that is just perfect for a day, or a weekend, of skiing.
+The mountain itself has 8 peaks covered in powder, perfect for a day, or a weekend, of skiing.
 We arrived on Friday night and were up early to go skiing Saturday.
 We had all weekend for skiing at Sunday River Resort.